INFORMATION LAST UPDATED 5/12/20 | 4:29 p.m.

 In response to recent concerns over COVID-19 (coronavirus), recommendations by State of Ohio Governor Mike Dewine and the State Department of Public Health Wilmington College (main campus) will cease in-person classroom instruction for the remainder of the spring semester.
 All Spring and Summer 2020 courses will be offered online.

-All Wilmington College Cincinnati classes will be offered online until the end of the spring semester (May 5).
-The WC office at Cincinnati State is closed and faculty/staff are working remotely until Monday, April 6.
-For more information on the status of the Wilmington College Cincinnati branch or any other questions related to the Cincinnati program, please call 513.569.4580 or email email@example.com.
+All WC Cincinnati classes are being offered online this summer.
+Although colleges are considered essential businesses, WC respects the governor of Ohio’s “shelter in place” order and will keep the WC offices at Cincinnati State closed to in-person business until Monday, June 1.
+However, all faculty/staff are working remotely and responding to emails/texts/phone calls from prospective and current students.
+For more information on the status of the Wilmington College Cincinnati branch or any other questions related to the Cincinnati program, please call 513.569.4580 or email firstname.lastname@example.org.

 Students should monitor the Student App and their WC email for more information.